 By ee926 from NJ (North)

 You do what you can afford to do.
 Decorations can be limited to balloon bouguets and a few silk flowers and pillar candles on the bridal table.
 Hang a few crepe paper streamers from the ceiling.
 You don't need a dance.
 Loud music makes it hard for people to visit.
 For food all that is absolutely necessary is cake, coffee, tea, and punch.
 If you think more is necessary, use small size buns and make some kind of meat spread for them, or have a couple slow cookers with sloppy joes in them and a plate of buns beside the cookers, then a couple kinds of chips and pickles.
-That should be plenty.
-The trick to keeping the food expense down is to have the event between meal times, so that guests won't expect a meal.

 If you did a 2pm or a 7pm reception you could just have hors d'oevres, cake, and beverages.